National Gallery of Victoria: Melbourne Now

 In 2013 the NGV launched "Melbourne Now", an exhibition which celebrated the latest art, architecture, design, performance and cultural practice to reflect the complex cultural landscape of creative Melbourne.
-"Melbourne Now" ran from 22 November 2013 – 23 March 2014 and attracted record attendances of 753,071.
+"Melbourne Now" ran from 22 November 2013 to 23 March 2014 and attracted record attendances of 753,071.

 A decade after the original exhibition, a second edition of Melbourne Now ran from 24 March 2023 to 20 August 2023 at the Ian Potter Centre: NGV Australia.
 The exhibition, which celebrated home-grown art and design from over 200 Victorian-based emerging and established artists, designers, studios and firms, drew 433,575 attendees, which made the exhibition one of the most popular exhibitions at the Ian Potter Centre: NGV Australia.

 NGV Triennial

 Following the success of "Melbourne Now", in March 2014 the NGV announced a major new initiative, the NGV Triennial.
 Beginning in the Summer of 2017, it is intended as a large-scale celebration of the best of contemporary international art and design.
 The inaugural Triennial ran from 15 December 2017 to 15 April 2018, and drew almost 1.3 million visitors during its run, making it the most attended exhibition in the gallery's history until then.

 The 2020–21 NGV Triennial opened on 19 December 2020 and closed on 18 April 2021.
 The exhibition, which attracted more than 548,000 visitors during its run, showcased works by more than 100 artists, designers and collectives from 30 countries, with 34 newly commissioned works from a mixture of both Australian and international artists.

 The 2023–24 NGV Triennial, running from 3 December 2023 until 7 April 2024, featured over 75 projects by 100 artists, designers and collectives from over 30 countries.
 The exhibition attracted 1,063,675 visitors during its run, making it one of the most popular exhibitions in the NGV’s history.